August 7, 2014

 These are all abstractions that should be independent of how the date is implemented.
 Active Patterns allow us to pattern match against these kinds of abstraction, rather than the underlying data.

-What we need is the matching and extracting of pattern matching, but with the added ability to transform the data we’re working with.
+What we need is pattern matching’s ability to extract and match against data, but with the added ability to transform the data we’re working with.

 We already have a really good general purpose way of transforming data, namely functions, so it shouldn’t come as any surprise that Active Patterns are special kind of function with some extra powers that make them useful in pattern matching.